Political history of the Philippines: Development of political institutions

 The commission was replaced by the Philippine Senate through the 1916 Jones Law.
 This body had 24 members elected for six-year terms, with two from each of the 12 senatorial districts.
 Most were elected; however those from the district consisting of the non-Christian areas of Mindanao and the Cordilleras were appointed by the Governor-General.
 The appointed senators had no fixed terms.
 This legislative body had the power to confirm appointments to the executive and judicial branches.
 The Jones Law envisioned eventual Philippine independence, once the territory had achieved stable governance.
 Some American legislators continued to disagree with this aim, believing American rule could be indefinite.
 1916 also saw the voting franchise expand from just educated English and Spanish speakers to include educated speakers of native languages, and the removal of the requirement to own property, leading to the electorate including 6–7% of the population.
 By 1921, the Filipinization policy had resulted in 96% of the civil service staff being Filipinos.

 The Nacionalista-dominated Philippine Assembly, and later the Philippine Senate, were often at odds with the Governor-General.
 Its leadership grew more powerful, seizing state bodies and using nationalism to weaken American oversight.
-The establishment of the senate led to the Nacionalistas forming opposing camps loyal to Osmeña (the Unipersonalistas) and Senate President Manuel L. Quezon (the Colectavistas).
+The establishment of the senate led to the Nacionalistas forming opposing camps loyal to Osmeña (the Unipersonalistas), Senate President Manuel L. Quezon (the Colectavistas) and House Speaker Manuel Roxas (Liberals).
 Despite this division, several independence missions were sent to Washington, D.C.
+The fallout of a dispute with Governor-General Leonard Wood in 1923 led to American congressional support for independence in 1924, but there was no agreement between Philippine politicians advocating for immediate and complete independence and those who would prefer transition through Commonwealth status.
 The onset of the Great Depression strengthened American desire to grant independence to the Philippines, as it would reduce American liability to the territory.
-The OsRox Mission led by Osmeña and House Speaker Manuel Roxas resulted in the Hare–Hawes–Cutting Act.
+The OsRox Mission led by Osmeña and House Speaker Roxas resulted in the Hare–Hawes–Cutting Act.
 However, the Senate rejected this; a new law, the Tydings–McDuffie Act which was marginally different and, more importantly, was supported by Quezon, was approved and paved the way for the Commonwealth of the Philippines and mandated U.S. recognition of independence of the Philippine Islands after a ten-year transition period.